nathancarter/weblurch/doc-src/plan.md

 ## Implementing auto-bubbling infrastructure

- * Have the `tagMenuItems` function in the expression type notice `ProtoGroup` instances, and give them one menu item:  An action for promoting the suggestion to a real group.
-For now, it can just dump spam to the console for testing.
- * Create a new member function in the `ProtoGroup` class, called `promote`, which turns the proto-group into a real group, as follows.
-Save the current selection, make the proto-group's range the new selection, call `editor.Groups.groupCurrentSelection` on the appropriate group type name, then restore the saved selection.
-Have the tag menu item for proto-groups call this function.
  * Update the suggestions feature so that it does not suggest `ProtoGroup` instances that overlap any existing `Group` instance.
  * Create a new action, with Cmd/Ctrl+Enter as its keyboard shortcut, that